Paris Newcastle coach Eddie Howe criticized the decision to award a penalty to his team in the draw with PSG.

 Howe celebrates with Alexander Isak after the striker opened the scoring against PSG.
 Photo: AFP

-The Newcastle boss admitted he was not free to say what he wanted in the press conference.
+The Newcastle manager admitted he was not free to say what he wanted in the press conference.
 Howe also commented that pressure from the fans in the stands at the Parc des Princes influenced the referee's decision.
 Newcastle took the lead through Alexander Isak in this match, but Kylian Mbappe's stoppage-time penalty gave PSG a valuable point.

 The 46-year-old coach was disappointed with the result, but still believes Newcastle will squeeze through to the round of 16.
 When reporters reminded him that his birthday is 15 days away, Howe said: "I almost forgot.
 You're right.
 But that's not the priority right now.
 Newcastle still have a chance to go through.
 We can't forget that.
-It felt like we had won.
+It felt like we won.
 I want to give credit to the players.
-Even though they are very disappointed, I think it will be different against Milan."
+Even though they are very disappointed, I think things will be different against Milan."

 "I have to control my emotions.
 This is a job and there is no point in losing control of your words.
 I am just disappointed for the players.
-They played in difficult circumstances and made that decision.
+They played in difficult circumstances but they made that decision.
 Now, our destiny is no longer in our hands.
 It is difficult to be in that situation," Howe said.

 Duy Doan (according to Guardian )